 Marilyn leads a team that develops services and resources for all students, including career counseling, self-assessment, career exploration materials, and job search assistance.
 She advises PhD students and assists employers interested in PhD graduates.
 Marilyn has a PhD in Clinical Psychology from UVM and an AB in History from Harvard.
 She came to MIT Career Services in 2001, and has previous experience as a freelance writer, event manager, and nonprofit administrator.

-Assistant Director for Graduate Student Career Services
+Senior Assistant Director for Graduate Student Career Services

 Liaison to the following departments: Graduate Students